 I would recommend visiting local networking groups where you can find like-minded freelancers and the potential for developing long-standing relationships that can lead to new business.

-How has becoming your own boss impacted on your life outside of work?
+How does being self-employed impact on your life outside of work?

 As my work is predominantly online, I have to balance sitting in front of a computer all day in my comfortable home office with getting out and being sociable.
 I sing in three choirs, am a member of a writing group and of Soroptimist International, a women’s volunteering group.